 Step 2: Make a Pattern for Your Shields

 The next step is to make a pattern for your side shields.
 I tried several designs on paper before settling on the ones shown.
 The shape will vary depending on your glasses and your face.
 I cut the designs out of paper and taped them to the glasses to make sure they would fit the way that I wanted.
 Some time experimenting here will pay off in better-fitting shields.
 After you get the paper shields to fit the way you want, make another pair that includes a seam allowance along the edge that you will be sewing.
 These will be the final pattern that you will transfer to the leather.

 Step 3: Buy Leather and Cut Out Shields

-I bought a small piece of vegetable tanned leather from my local craft supply store.
+I bought a small piece of suede leather from my local craft supply store.
 If you already have some thin supple leather, then I'm sure that you could use that.
 You want the leather to be thin and soft.
 Remember, it is going to be touching your face.
 When you transfer your paper pattern to the leather be sure to add some room to allow for sewing.
 We taped the paper pattern to the glasses, but we will be sewing the leather, so you need to add some material for the seam allowance.
 Between 1/4 and 1/2 inch should be enough.
 I used a regular ink pen to trace the paper pattern onto the leather.
 If, like me, you will be sewing around a curve, you will need to cut some wedges out of the edge of your leather as shown in the pictures.
 This will allow the leather to wrap smoothly around the curve without bunching or over-lapping.
 Your leather should be thin enough that you can cut it with good quality scissors.
 Be sure to make a "left" and a "right" shield.
 Since the leather has a "good" side and a "bad" side you have to reverse your pattern to make sure that the "good" side is on the outside on both the left and right.